 What do you do with 20 trays of raspberries for 5 euro?
-Well first off, you give a few away on the way home from the market and then use them quick!
-Second, come up with some ingenious way to consume them!
+Well first off, you give a few away on the way home from the market and then use them quickly!
+Second, come up with some ingenious ways to consume them!
 This recipe is the first of several recipes I’ve created just for this purpose!
 I guess you could say I’m on a “Raspberry Roll”!

 Raspberry Compote originated during the late medieval times in England.
 It was believed that simmering fresh whole fruit into a “sugar syrup” would balance the humidity in your body!
 It was served chilled before the last course over potage.
 Later it was a staple for Jewish families all over Europe.
 Today, the French consider it pieces of fruit cooked down where there are no chunks in it similar to applesauce.
 I prefer the chunks and the seeds.
 You can run the final boiling through a mesh screen to remove the seeds but I don’t have time!!